JasonManason/Opdracht_3/README.md

 ## Content filtering:
-A filter based on similar products.
+A filter based on sub_sub_sub_category and if the product has a promo.

 ## Collaborative filtering: